riteshkasat/Spam-Classifier/README.md

 **test-data**
 This directory stores the unlabelled data files that needs to be classified as spam or ham.

-**Note:** The repo contains dummy data with handful of spam and ham files for training.
+**Note:** The repo contains demo data with handful of spam and ham files for training.
 For significant result, please collect large amount of data.

 Installation
 ------------